Can Cats Swim?

 Short answer: Yes, cats can swim.

-Once your cat is comfortable in shallow water (Elswick recommends starting with a warm bathtub), try holding her in deeper water and gently letting go to see if she’ll start swimming.
+Once your cat is comfortable in shallow water (Dr. Elswick recommends starting with a warm bathtub), try holding them in deeper water and gently letting go to see if they’ll start swimming.
 Make sure to supervise the process from start to finish.

 Swimming Cat Breeds